 For many small business owners, outsourcing their IT support needs may seem to expensive due to the hourly rate that some companies charge.
 However, this type of support can be extremely cost-effective because of the expertise being purchased and the experience the techs who visit are able to offer.
 Further, you should easily be able to budget for the monthly expense, based on the network and system evaluation and recommendations of the managed service provider you employ as your IT support team.

 A responsible IT services company will always begin with an objective assessment of your current IT infrastructure, along with recommendations for the work they will perform to meet your needs.
 This can greatly reduce the cost of IT support for your small business and help close security gaps, rather than hiring an in-house tech and paying an annual salary, as discussed above.

 The IT services provider techs usually possess a great deal more experience than an employee, as they deal with a variety of systems every day.
 In most cases, there will be little they have not seen, which will allow them to handle your specific needs more efficiently.
 Further, they will most likely assign a particular technician to your account, someone who will visit you regularly, allowing them to become intimately familiar with your IT setup and the needs of your business.

 Best of all, your IT service will always be hands-on, with a live human being in place to answer your questions.

-For the average small business, you should probably budget for something between $100 and $115 per device, per month — a vast savings over hiring an in-house IT tech.
-The cost of this type of support can vary greatly, depending upon the age and number of servers and desktops being used in your organization.
+For the average small business, you should probably budget for something between $50 and $115 per employee, per month — a vast savings over hiring an in-house IT tech.
+The cost of managed IT support can vary greatly, depending upon the age and number of servers and desktops being used in your organization.